Sara Moonves

-Sara Moonves is an American magazine editor.
+Sara Moonves (born 1984) is an American magazine editor.

 She was promoted to editor in chief of W, a fashion magazine, in 2019.
 Her appointment stirred vigorous scrutiny and discussion, with The New York Times article about her being entitled "The Most Watched Editor at Fashion Week".

 Early life

 Moonves's father, Les Moonves, was a television executive, and The New York Times described her childhood as being surrounded by celebrities.
 It reported that future actor Jonah Hill was a good friend.
+Moonves has a younger brother, Michael, who was born in 1988.
+Moonves is Jewish.
+Her parents divorced in 2004, and her father eventually remarried Julie Chen Moonves, host of The Talk and Big Brother.
+She also has a younger half-brother, Charlie, who was born in 2009.